astropy/astropy/docs/nddata/index.rst

   ``meta`` attributes
   like ``uncertainty``, ``wcs`` and ``mask``.
 But the Mixin was refactored in a way that allows subclasses to customize slicing attributes in a different way.
-Visit :ref:`subclassing` for more information.
+Visit :ref:`nddata/subclassing` for more information.
 + `~astropy.nddata.NDArithmeticMixin` now allows to customize what attributes are computed during arithmetic operations.
 As with `~astropy.nddata.NDSlicingMixin` these are now arranged in a way that subclasses can easily manipulate the way one attribute is handled.
-Visit :ref:`subclassing` for more information.
+Visit :ref:`nddata/subclassing` for more information.
 + `~astropy.nddata.NDUncertainty` underwent a major revision and is probably not backwards compatible while ``~astropy.nddata.StdDevUncertainy`` has kept most of it's